Section 8 Waiting List Status:

 ||Senior or Disabled

-This housing authority offers, four apartment communities for disabled individuals under the age of 50, seven apartment communities for individuals that are senior/disabled, and eight family communities, all are located throughout Rochester.
+The RHA offers four apartment communities for disabled individuals under the age of 50, seven apartment communities for individuals that are senior/disabled, and eight family communities, all are located throughout Rochester.
 For more information about the different communities, please follow this link

 Once the application has been completed, it must be mailed to: 270 Lake Ave., Suite 300, rochester, NY 14608.
 After your application has been processed, you will receive a letter confirming the receipt of your application.